-Mental models are an artefact of belief.
+Mental models are an artifact of belief.
 They are the beliefs that a user holds about any given system or interaction.
-In most instances, the belief will – to a certain extent – resemble the real life model.
+In most instances, the belief will – to a certain extent – resemble the real-life model.
 This is important because users will plan and predict future actions within a system based on their mental models.

 Designers can tap into users mental models so that their products communicate their function through their form.
 However, they can only do this successfully if they truly understand their users' mental models.
 It is an all too common failing of designs for designers to base their ideas on their own mental models; their models are often too complete and detailed to bear any relationship with a user’s model.
 This in turn leads to failure in UI where the user does not find their mental model and is left confused and frustrated.

 It is worth noting that a mental model is not a static creation.
 It is capable of evolution and may change based on using other products, from interacting with other users or taking on board learning from other sources.

 The concept of mental models comes from the Scottish psychologist, Kenneth Craik’s, book “The Nature of Explanation.”
 He said that the mind constructs “small-scale models of reality” to anticipate and explain events.